Santa Barbara became the latest SoCal county to close its beaches for the holiday weekend yesterday.

 The Department of DIY struck in London once again, as climate activist group Extinction Rebellion painted their own popup bike lane through Kensington.

 A Scottish program is providing the equivalent of $1.25 million to help local councils, community groups and universities buy ebikes and e-cargo bikes; a previous $2.37 million bought 875 ebikes and 41 e-cargo bikes to replace car trips.
+Thanks to John McBrearty for the heads-up.

 The BBC examines how helmets, including bike helmets, can keep your fragile brain safe.